 Bundt Pans: having a couple types of bundt pans on hand is a great idea.

 Loaf Pan: a great non-stick loaf pan is great to have on hand.
-I find there really isn’t much difference between the 8 1/2 and 9 inch pans in the final product, but having a great nonstick pan is a must.
-I love the handles on my Farberware pans.
+Some recipes call for 8″, others 9 inch pans so it is handy to have both.
+I love the handles on my Wilton pans.